 Its All About "Time to Solve"

-If you measure how long a program takes to run when given more and more difficult problems, such as sorting a list of 10 items, 20 items, 30 items etc, you can then plot the times and come up with a function.
+When you measure how long a program takes to run when it is given more and more difficult problems (such as sorting a list of 10 items, 20 items, 30 items etc) you can plot the times and come up with a function.

 t = x²

-But if the time went up exponentially or factorially, or something that exceeds what a polynomial can do, it would not be in "P".
-It is not solvable in "Polynomial" time.
+But if the time goes up exponentially or factorially, or something that exceeds what a polynomial can do, it is NOT in "P" (it is not solvable in "Polynomial" time).

 Amazing Computer can do what normal Computers can't